Hebaallah61/Movie_Hunter_MVC_Project/README.md

       2. Register System with normal user
       3. External logins with google and facebook
       4. Created Roles (“Admin,Normal users”)
-      5. Admin Account Applied Without Register :
+      5. Admin Account Applied Without Register:
-          * ID:admin@moviehunter.com
+          1. ID:admin@moviehunter.com
-          * Password:Admin@movie123
+          2. Password:Admin@movie123
       6. Normaly any normal or external user is assigned to Normaluser role
       7. Ability to Edit user profile and delete the account
 -------------